tailcallhq/tailcallhq.github.io/blog/graphql-microservices-migration-2024-08-15.md

 }
 ```

 In this specification, the services that handle user accounts and store orders may be separate, while offering data for both under a unified API.
+This allows for a gradual migration of services without disrupting the client interface.
+Clients can continue to interact with the GraphQL API, even as the underlying services evolve.

 ### Efficient Data Fetching